dfrappart/dfrappart.github.io/_posts/2025-08-26-Seccomp_in_Kubernetes_and_AKS.markdown

 ```

 And, last but not least, the container engine and kubernetes should be recent enough to support Seccomp.
-It means something like kubernete 1.19 at least
+It means something like kubernete `1.19` at least, which is kind of old already.

 ```bash